coqtail/coqtail.github.io/README.md

 # coqtail.github.io
-Website of the coqtail project
+Website of the coqtail project.

+(extracted from coqtail.sourceforge.net)